Arbitrated Indirect Treatment Comparisons: Introduction

 The MAIC estimate of the treatment effect for drug A vs.~drug B is then equal to

 This indicates that drug B is superior to drug A in improving the odds of survival when sponsor B performs MAIC.

-Therefore, using the same method of MAIC, sponsor A demonstrates that drug A is superior to drug B, whereas sponsor B demonstrates that drug B is superior to drug A. This is the MAIC paradox \citep{jiang2025critical}.
+Therefore, using the same method of MAIC and analyzing the same data, sponsor A demonstrates that drug A is superior to drug B, whereas sponsor B demonstrates that drug B is superior to drug A. This is the MAIC paradox \citep{jiang2025critical}.

-To address the MAIC paradox, suppose the arbitrator has access to IPD from both the AC and BC trials.
+To address the MAIC paradox, suppose that the arbitrator has access to IPD from both the AC and BC trials.
 The arbitrator would then consider the overlap population, as shown in Table~\ref{Tab:data-overlap}.
 For this target population, the arbitrator estimates the treatment effect in terms of log-odds ratio:

 Therefore, with IPD available from both trials, the arbitrated ITC reveals a treatment effect of zero comparing drugs A and B for the overlap population, indicating no difference between the two drugs within the overlap population.